 In a plethora of different forms and styles, the emergence of installation artists has changed the face of art.
 Involving the configuration of installation of objects in a space, installation art presents a unified experience practiced by an increasing number of postmodernist artists.
 Mostly temporary, installation art draws the viewer in, engaging them in multiple ways and making them a part of the art.
 In this way, art becomes something you can touch, hear, feel or smell.

-It wasn’t until the 1970s that the term started to refer to works that take into account the viewer’s entire sensory experience, often filling the entire gallery room.
-From then on, installations have become a major strand in modern art.
+It wasn't until the 1970s that the term started to refer to works that take into account the viewer’s entire sensory experience, often filling the entire gallery room.
+From then on, installations have become a major strand in modern art and many installation artists emerged.
 From lard and felt installation by Joseph Beuys and the introduction of live animals into the gallery space by Jannis Kounellis to neon light sculptures and video installation of Bruce Nauman and Tracey Emin presenting her bed as art, this movement has taken many forms and it continues to evolve and change still.

 Featured images: Yayoi Kusama - Pumpkin; teamLab - Floating Flower Garden, via team-Lab.net; Olafur Eliasson Installation, via olafureliasson.com; Damien Hirst - The Physical Impossibility of Death in the Mind of Someone Living, via art21.com